Tama-Toledo/community-visioning/content/about.md

 &nbsp;

-# HATs - The Tama-Toledo Hometown Action Team
+# HAT - The Tama-Toledo Hometown Action Team

-HATs is the new name for what was originally "Tama-Toledo Community Visioning".
-Our mission and vision, refined since 2021 are...
+HAT is short for "Hometown Action Team", the new name for what was originally "Tama-Toledo Community Visioning".
+Our mission and vision statements, refined since 2021 are...

 `Mission Statement`: We seek to provide safe and accessible pedestrian travel throughout our communities.